Stencyl/stencylpedia/block-reference/actor/effects.md

 ![brightness-block](http://static.stencyl.com/pedia2/block-images/0%20-%20Actor/5%20-%20Effects/filter-bright.png)

-Adjust how bright (or dark) the actor is in percentage amount (0 - 100 inclusive).
-0 means total darkness.
-100 is the default.
+Adjust how bright (or dark) the actor is in relative percentage amounts.
+0% means total darkness.
+100% is the default.
+200% would make it brighter than usual.

 ```
 createBrightnessFilter([NUMBER])